Financial Information eXchange: FIX Trading Community

 The FIX Trading Community is a non-profit, industry-driven standards body with a mission to address the business and regulatory issues impacting multi-asset trading across the global financial markets through the increased use of standards, including the FIX Protocol messaging language, delivering operational efficiency, increased transparency, and reduced costs and risk for all market participants.

 Users

 FIX is widely used by both the buy side (institutions) as well as the sell side (brokers/dealers) of the financial markets.
 Among its users are mutual funds, investment banks, brokers, stock exchanges and ECNs.
-See FIX Trading Community Organization for an extensive list of major FIX users.

 FIX has become the standard electronic protocol for pre-trade communications and trade execution.
 Although it is mainly used for equity transactions in the front office area, bond derivatives and FX-transactions are also possible.
 One could say that whereas SWIFT is the standard for back office messaging, FIX is the standard for front office messaging.
 However, today, the membership of FIX Protocol Ltd. is extending FIX into block trade allocation and other phases of the trading process, in every market, for virtually every asset class.